mother-of-all-self-hosting/ansible-role-backup_borg/README.md

-# Borg Backup Role
+# Borg Backup Ansible Role

-# Postgres Ansible role

 This is an [Ansible](https://www.ansible.com/) role which install and configure [borgbackup](https://www.borgbackup.org/) with [borgmatic](https://torsion.org/borgmatic/) a [Docker](https://www.docker.com/) container wrapped in a systemd service.
 BorgBackup is a deduplicating backup program with optional compression and encryption.